Uzbekistan and the Silk Road

 Just outside the city is the Palace of the last Emir of Bukhara and we visit this as part of our 2-day exploration of the area.
 This includes the Samanids Mausoleum (the oldest brick building in Central Asia), the Chashmai Ayub Mausoleum and the Bolo Khavuz Mosque.
 We will also visit a family run workshop to see silk carpets being handmade – more than two years’ work in some cases – and there will be time for shopping in the local bazaar.
 Silk scarves and tapestry items are amongst those more easily carried home or you may prefer a range of teas or spices!

 Day 8 – Another Day in Bukhara

-Today’s journey by road takes us to the ancient Silk Road city of Khiva.
+We take the newly opened rail line from Bukhara to Khiva.
 Our accommodation for the next 2 nights is in the ornate surroundings of a converted madrasah in the heart of the inner old town and close to the Kalta Minor Minaret.